Chlorine trifluoride: Military applications

 Chlorine trifluoride has been investigated as a high-performance storable oxidizer in rocket propellant systems.
 Handling concerns, however, severely limit its use.
-The following passage by rocket scientist John D. Clark is widely quoted in descriptions of the substance's extremely hazardous nature:
+The following passage by rocket propellant chemist John D. Clark is widely quoted in descriptions of the substance's extremely hazardous nature:

 It is, of course, extremely toxic, but that's the least of the problem.
 It is hypergolic with every known fuel, and so rapidly hypergolic that no ignition delay has ever been measured.
 It is also hypergolic with such things as cloth, wood, and test engineers, not to mention asbestos, sand, and water—with which it reacts explosively.
 It can be kept in some of the ordinary structural metals—steel, copper, aluminum, etc.—because of the formation of a thin film of insoluble metal fluoride that protects the bulk of the metal, just as the invisible coat of oxide on aluminium keeps it from burning up in the atmosphere.
 If, however, this coat is melted or scrubbed off, and has no chance to reform, the operator is confronted with the problem of coping with a metal-fluorine fire.
 For dealing with this situation, I have always recommended a good pair of running shoes.

-Chlorine pentafluoride (ClF5) has also been investigated as a potential rocket oxidizer.
-It offered improved specific impulse over chlorine trifluoride, but with all of the same difficulties in handling.
-Neither compound has been used in any operational rocket propulsion system.

 Under the code name N-Stoff ("substance N"), chlorine trifluoride was investigated for military applications by the Kaiser Wilhelm Institute in Nazi Germany not long before the start of World War II.
 Tests were made against mock-ups of the Maginot Line fortifications, and it was found to be an extremely effective incendiary weapon and poison gas.
 From 1938, construction commenced on a partly bunkered, partly subterranean 14,000 m2 munitions factory, the Falkenhagen industrial complex, which was intended to produce 90 tonnes of N-Stoff per month, in addition to sarin (a deadly nerve agent).
 However, by the time it was captured by the advancing Red Army in 1945, the factory had produced only about 30 to 50 tonnes, at a cost of over 100 German Reichsmarks per kilogram.
+(Note: Using data from Economic History Services and The Inflation Calculator it can be calculated that the sum of 100 Reichsmarks in 1941 is approximately equivalent to US$4,652.50 in 2021.
+Reichsmark exchange rate values from 1942 to 1944 are fragmentary.)
 N-Stoff was never used in war.